dieKeuleCT/symfony-webserver/README.md

 # symfony-webserver

-Just a simple image to run some symfony projects with a default configuration.
+Image to run some symfony projects with a default configuration.
 Base is the official PHP 5.6 image with apache webserver.
+The image can be configured to have mail-delivery (postfix/sendmail wrapper) and cron activated as this is used in most of our projects.
+But there is no need to have these services enabled - it can be configured to save some server ressources.

 Features:
 * default configuration for symfony 2/3 projects just ready to use